lucasaa482/gitscrolls/meta/architecture.md

 __Innocence → Questioning:__ "I've learned the rules, but _why_ do these rules exist?"

-__Questioning → Comedy:__ "I understand the philosophy, but reality is _absurd_—how do we function anyway?"
+__Questioning → Exile:__ "I understand the philosophy, but my hubris led to catastrophe—how do I earn back trust?"

-__Comedy → Tragedy:__ "I can laugh at the chaos, but there's real _cost_ to this impermanence."

-__Tragedy → Transcendence:__ "I've seen the cost, but I choose to _teach_ anyway because hope is a choice."
+__Exile → Transcendence:__ "I've learned wisdom through consequence, and I choose to _teach_ anyway because hope is a choice."

 __Transcendence → Return:__ "I've learned to teach, but the cycle only continues when I create the conditions for others to follow the same journey."